frogsfrogs/frogsfrogs.github.io/journal/_posts/2023-10-16-idonthateyou.md

 Sometimes,
 we meet and we are friends again.
 <br>
+Sometimes,
-we meet and we are distant, and it's awkward.
+we meet, and we are distant
+and it's awkward.
 <br>
-we meet,
+We meet,
-and we are lovers.
+and we become lovers.
 <br>
 Sometimes.
-we meet, and we say goodbye.
+we meet.    &nbsp;&nbsp; and we say goodbye.
 <br>
 never in any of these dreams do I hate you
 but when I wake up I find myself wishing I did.